mhornstein/DK-NLP/tagger/README.md

 ```bash
 make run
 ```

-This will be equivalent to running the server as:
+This will be equivalent to running the application as:

 ```bash
 python run.py
 ```

 The API will be accessible at `http://localhost:4000/`.

 ### Advanced Usage